 High performance sport has a long and successful history at UNSW.
 Our sports program has allowed us to attract and retain some of the best and brightest student athletes, and creates a sense of pride in the UNSW name through the celebration of student and alumni success.

-Applications for the 2021 Sports Scholarships are open from 1 July - 30 November 2020.
-Below are the details on the sports scholarships on offer at UNSW.
+Below are the details regarding the sports scholarships on offer at UNSW.
 All scholarships require the same application form to be completed - follow the directions below and click the link to the right to apply.

 Ben Lexcen Scholarship

-The Ben Lexcen Sports Scholarship is the premier elite athlete sports scholarship, it is for current UNSW students with an outstanding ability in sport.
-The scholarship aims to enable the scholar to continue to excel at their sport while also supporting their academic endeavours as well as promoting the development of well-rounded future leaders.
+The Ben Lexcen Sports Scholarship is the premier elite athlete sports scholarship for current UNSW students with an outstanding ability in sport.
+The scholarship aims to enable the scholar to continue excelling at their sport while also supporting their academic endeavours and promoting the development of well-rounded future leaders.
 It is awarded on elite athlete merit, leadership qualities and potential to contribute to the UNSW community.

 Meet some of our current Lexcens

 Premier elite athlete sporting scholarship at UNSW for indigenous student athletes.
 Awarded on elite athlete merit, leadership qualities and potential to contribute to the UNSW community.
 Applicants must identify as Aboriginal and/or Torres Strait Islander.

 Elite Athlete Program Scholarship

 Targeted at elite athletes who are still progressing along their pathway to top level selection.
 Awarded on elite athlete merit and potential to represent UNSW at University Nationals and other competitions.